 - Policy Recommendations and Research Concept Developed

-Policy recommendations on Innovation and a concept note for a joint research on VET developed during T20 Regional Seminar on Enhancing Innovation and International Technology Diffusion
+Policy recommendations on Innovation and a concept note for a joint research on VET developed during T20 Regional Seminar on Enhancing Innovation and International Technology Diffusion in Berlin.

 - Integration of Recommendations into International Processes

 Policy recommendations presented and discussed with other engagement groups (B20) as well as G20 sherpas in Berlin in May 2015, and ultimately reflected in the G20 Leaders Communiqué.